 Additional Golf in the Area

 If you are visiting for an extended golf vacation there are many beautiful courses in the area.
 Nemacolin Woodlands Resort and Spa has a course for everyone.
-Mystic Rock, made famous by the 84 Lumber Classic, is a very challenging par 72 course, while The Links is a more moderate par 70 course.
+Mystic Rock, made famous by the 84 Lumber Classic, is a very challenging par 72 course.
 Other nearby courses include Duck Hollow and Springdale in Uniontown.